Matroids are not Ehrhart positive: Matroids as a combinatorial structure

 \begin{proof} See \cite[Proposition 1.5.14]{oxley}. \end{proof}

-The operation of declaring a circuit-hyperplane to be a basis is known in the literature by the name of \textit{relaxation}.
+A subset $H$ that is at the same time a circuit and a hyperplane will be referred to as a \emph{circuit-hyperplane}.
+The operation of declaring a circuit-hyperplane to be a basis is known in the literature by the name of \emph{relaxation}.
 Many famous matroids arise as a result of applying this operation to another matroid.
-For example the \textit{Non-Pappus matroid} is the result of relaxing a circuit-hyperplane on the \textit{Pappus matroid}, and analogously the \textit{Non-Fano} matroid can be obtained by a relaxation of the \textit{Fano} matroid (for some other examples see \cite{oxley}).
+For example the ``Non-Pappus matroid'' is the result of relaxing a circuit-hyperplane on the ``Pappus matroid'', and analogously the ``Non-Fano matroid'' can be obtained by a relaxation of the ``Fano matroid'' (for some other examples see \cite{oxley}).

-Of course, relaxing a circuit-hyperplane does not alter the rank of the matroid.
-It also preserves or increases its degree of connectivity (see \cite[Proposition 8.4.2]{oxley}).